qfma/shogun-wiki/GSoC_2015_project_deep_learning.md

 ### Why this is cool
 Deep learning is *everywhere* - it is on the bleeding edge of research.
+Most importantly, in recent attempts deep learning is getting the benefit of a bayesian treatment and the goal of this project is to marry deep nets and variational inference in the spirit of Reverend Bayes.

 ### Useful resources